Department for Education

 Parliamentary Under-Secretary (Department for Education)

-To ask the Secretary of State for Education, what assessment her Department has made of the effectiveness of electrotechnical apprenticeships in equipping the workforce with skills in renewable technologies.
+To ask the Secretary of State for Education, what assessment her Department has made of the potential impact of withdrawing funding from applied general qualifications in 2026 on the number of students.

 Parliamentary Under-Secretary (Department for Education)